ZhongxiaYan/video_prediction/README.md

 ```
 python src/run2.py models/villegas_combined_conv4/adam_l2_100_feat/ --gpu 0
 ```
-will train the network specified in `models/villegas_combined_conv4/load_model.py` with the hyperparameters in `models/villegas_combined_conv4/adam_l2_100_feat/config.json`.
-Add the flag `--train False` to generate output with the latest checkpoint.
+The above command trains the network specified in `models/villegas_combined_conv4/load_model.py` with the hyperparameters in `models/villegas_combined_conv4/adam_l2_100_feat/config.json`.
+Add the flag `--train False` to generate output gifs with the latest checkpoint.

 The Tensorboard logs and sample training outputs (done at specified intervals) are saved to `models/villegas_combined_conv4/adam_l2_100_feat/train`.
 The results of validation (done at specified intervals) are saved to `models/villegas_combined_conv4/adam_l2_100_feat/val`.
 The results of testing (done at the end of training or after running with `--train False`) are saved to `models/villegas_combined_conv4/adam_l2_100_feat/test`.